-Enjoy your last summer of freedom, once fall comes and you start law school as a 1L, you can kiss fun-loving summers goodbye once and for all.
-As you spend most of your time enjoying the sun, or backpacking, or whatever it is college grads do these days, one of the things on your list should involve preparing for your "first day of school."
+Enjoy your last summer of freedom.
+When fall comes and you start law school as a 1L, you can kiss fun-loving summers goodbye once and for all.
+As you spend most of your time enjoying the sun, or backpacking, or whatever it is college grads do these days, one of the things on your list should involve preparing for your first day of law school.

 Here are the five things you'll need for law school.
 If you have them already, great, you're all done, or you may want to consider an upgrade.
-If you don't, try to get a summer job so you can save up for that new ...
+If you don't, try to get a summer job so you can afford the necessary goodies ...

 Going solo out of school?
 Spend more time developing practice skills and leave the marketing work for the experts.

 You need a laptop in law school.
 A desktop works hypothetically, but if you plan on getting your work done at school, Starbucks, or in the library, mobility is key.
 One of the best ways to study for law school exams is by creating outlines -- and you need a computer to do that.